 Should unicorns be brought back to the new version of the Bible?
 I think so.
 After all, unicorns were mentioned in the Holy Book once, and now they could be brought back.
-People, especially young people, love unicorns these days.
+Especially young people love unicorns these days.
 If the church wants to get more members, the unicorns might be the perfect solution.

 Do you think unicorns should be mentioned in the Bible again, and why?
 What does the unicorn in the Bible symbolize in your opinion?
-Please share your thoughts on in the comment section below!
+Please share your thoughts in the comment section below!